sauvc/rulebook/rulebook.md

 ### Sequence of events during the competition

 - AUVs will undergo weight and size check.
 Bonus points, if applicable, will be awarded.
 - AUVs will be tested for battery, oil or lubricant leak check, and a waterproofness check.
-Failing either would bar the team from attempting to qualify until the AUV passes the checks.f
+Failing either would bar the team from attempting to qualify until the AUV passes the checks.
 - Team will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the team passes the qualifying round.
-- Top 15 qualified teams (according to fastest qualifying round times) will proceed to the final rounds of competition.
+- Top 15 qualified teams (according to qualification score and the qualification time) will proceed to the final rounds of competition.
 - The final round will be held in the main arena.

 ### Practice Rounds